-where $n$ denotes the length of the text prompt (including SoT and EoT); $d_{e}$ and $d$ denote the dimensions of the text and visual embeddings, respectively; and $h$ and $w$ represent the height and width of the visual feature maps, respectively.
-Similarly, the image embeddings are projected into the \emph{key} matrix $\mathbf{K}_{z}^{l} \in \mathbb{R}^{hw\times d}$, enabling computation of self-attention maps
+where $n$ denotes the length of the text prompt (including SoT and EoT tokens), $d_{e}$ and $d$ denote the dimensions of the text and visual embeddings, respectively, and $h$ and $w$ represent the height and width of the visual feature maps.
+Similarly, the visual embeddings are projected into the \emph{key} matrix $\mathbf{K}_{z}^{l} \in \mathbb{R}^{hw \times d}$, allowing the computation of self-attention maps

-which measures the pixel-to-pixel similarity in the visual features.
-These cross-attention and self-attention maps obtained from $L$ different cross-attention layers are aggregated as
+which capture pixel-to-pixel similarities in the visual features.
+The cross-attention and self-attention maps extracted from $L$ different attention layers are then aggregated as